 (Photo by Chad Merda)

-Winter may seem like an off-season for composting, but there's no reason you can't start composting — or at the very least keep your pile going — during this time of year.
+Winter may seem like an off-season for composting, but there's no reason you can't start composting — or at the very least keep your pile going — during the coldest stretch of the year.
 And doing so would help cut down on one of the major sources of landfill waste in the United States: food waste.

 More than 30 percent of what Americans throw away is food scraps and yard waste, according to the U.S. Environmental Protection Agency.
 All that waste is then trucked to landfills, where it takes up space and releases methane, a greenhouse gas that contributes to climate change.
-In the United States, greenhouse gas emissions from food waste is equivalent to the amount of emissions produced by 37 million gas-fueled cars, the World Wildlife Federation reports.
+In the United States, greenhouse gas emissions from food waste are equivalent to the amount of emissions produced by more than 32 million gas-fueled cars, the World Wildlife Federation reports.
+We could eliminate 6% to 8% of human-caused greenhosue gas emissions if we stopped wasting food.

 There are plenty of ways to cut down on or prevent food waste in your own home, including better planning before grocery shopping and making good use of leftovers, but composting is another good step.
 And don't let cold winter weather be a deterrent for starting a compost pile or keeping yours going all year.